khonsulabs/budget-executor/.rustme/docs.md

 ## Using from async code

-This example is `examples/simple-async.rs` in the repository:
+This example of the [asynchronous, single-threaded]($asynchronous-singlethreaded$) implementation is `examples/simple-async.rs` in the repository:

 ```rust
 $../examples/simple-async.rs$